 Amazon is not just a retail giant anymore.
 It now produces a wide variety of products including batteries, backpacks, Bluetooth speakers, iPhone chargers, dog poop bags and more.
 Its product manufacturing arsenal continues to expand to include more and more categories.

 Amazon understood that it could produce many of the third-party products it is selling to customers at much lower prices.
 The company's high volume naturally lends itself to low-cost production.
 As a result, the manufacturing sector of Amazon is making it financially stronger while grabbing market share from many manufacturing companies.
 This manufacturing support for its retail operations provides Amazon with an important revenue growth opportunity.

 The Bottom Line

-The rate of Amazon’s innovations in supply chain management has been mesmerizing.
-The rate of change has been incredible, making it difficult for lower volume competitors to keep up.
+The rate of Amazon’s innovations in supply chain management has been mesmerizing, making it difficult for lower-volume competitors to keep up.
 Amazon is forcing its major competitors to invest more in supply chain automation, lessen the overall product delivery time, increase the number of warehouses, and even engage in product manufacturing.

-Its acquisition of Whole Foods is another bold declaration of its move into bricks and mortar, further emphasizing the convergence of traditional retail and e-commerce strategies.
+Its acquisition of Whole Foods is also a bold declaration of its move to embrace brick-and-mortar retail, and further emphasizes the convergence of traditional retail and e-commerce strategies.
 Most importantly, Amazon’s unique supply chain strategies and continuous technological innovations have already changed the way supply chain management works.
-With impending advances in robotics, drones and other autonomous vehicles, one can only guess what the future holds for Amazon.
+With impending advances in robotics, drones, and other autonomous vehicles, one can only guess what innovations are next for Amazon.